Population about 107,000

 Fun Alternatives: Buy a Protein Bar instead :)

-Acore_Beauty_4_U_Luv Says: Downtown Visalia Can Be Found 72 Miles North of Bakersfield and 43 Miles South of Fresno.
+Downtown Visalia Can Be Found 72 Miles North of Bakersfield and 43 Miles South of Fresno.
 Just Off Highway 99 about 6 miles East on Highway 198.
-Downtown Visalians is a membership organization in excess of 600 individual businesses, service providers and professionals who...
+Downtown Visalians is a membership organization in excess of 600 individual businesses, service providers and professionals who organized and received their incorporation papers in 1963.
+The majority of...more

 The museum was erected in 1948 .The museum interior houses a number of exhibits among them military uniforms and weaponry, mining equipment, farming tools, antique toys, ancient office equipment and items celebrating the defunct Visalia Electric Railroad.